Frequently Asked Questions

 PowerBeatsVR can auto-generate workouts for all the songs in .mp3, .wav, .flac, and .ogg format on your device.
 After starting the game, switch to the LOCAL tab in the main window (next to VOLUME 1 and VOLUME 2 of our official songs).

 Then, simply navigate to the folder on your device where your music is stored and select a file.
-When attempting to play it, PowerBeatsVR will ask you for some input regarding generation, and launch your own music with a special workout for you!
+When attempting to play it, PowerBeatsVR will ask you for some input regarding generation and launch your own music with a special workout for you!

 PowerBeatsVR supports songs in .mp3, .flac, .wav, and .ogg.
 Only songs which are in this format will show up in the LOCAL tab.
 Please make sure your songs are in one of these formats.

-If your songs are in a different format, you might want to convert it.
+If your songs are in a different format, you might want to convert them.
 A good open source program for this is Audacity, which is a complete audio editor for PC, which also allows opening and exporting multiple formats such as the above.
 It’s recommended to use the .mp3 format, which can be exported from Audacity using File > Export.

 The Generator options dialog gives you the ability to configure the types of “Patterns” the Generator will consider when creating your workout, and the relative frequency of those patterns.